Elroch/GCD-course-project/README.md

 The script finally calculates means and sds for every subject and for every activity separately and stores all of these means and sds in the file _all.means.and.sds.txt_.

+In _all.means.and.sds.txt_ , as well as the 561 named features, there are columns Class.Type which distinguishes between statistics for a subject and statistics for an activity, the identifier that identifies a subject or activity (Identifier) and the specific statistic (Statistic).

 Numerical labels are used for subjects, the text labels from activity_labels.txt for labelling the six activities, and the labels from